donhenton/snapshot-service/README.md

 Overall, the submitting entity is responsible for making this service aware of all resources needed to render the image.
 So if a 'special' page is needed, the submitter composes the needed html.
 A special page might contain css references that make the submission usable.
+It can use the the base tag to get relative urls to resolve.

 ** The submission form sample
 The form at http://localhost:3000 has two buttons, one to navigate to the page that will be rendered, and one to download the image of that page.

+** Chrome view of the debug
+Chrome browser will strip any absolute hrefs in a base tag, which is addressed by